Okipa/laravel-table/README.md

 ### Define table head action

-Configure a table action that will be displayed as a button positionned at the end of the table head.
+Configure a table action that will be displayed as a button positioned at the right of the table head.

+If no head action is declared, the dedicated slot for it in the table head will remain empty.

+This package provides the following built-in head actions:
+* `Create`:
-This package provides a built-in `Create` headAction that requires a `string $createUrl` argument on instantiation.
+  * Requires a `string $createUrl` argument on instantiation
+  * Redirects to the model create page from a click on a `Create` button

 To use it, you'll have to pass an instance of it to the `headAction` method.